limi/limi.github.io/_posts/2013-10-08-checkboxes.md

 What about the product that *you* are building?
 Is it time to take a fresh look at what kind of options you include?

-<small>Thanks to Frank Yan, Blake Winton, Tony Santos, Monica Chew, Sid Stamm &amp; Madhava Enros for reading drafts of this.</small>
+<small>Thanks to Frank Yan, Blake Winton, Tony Santos, Monica Chew, Sid Stamm & Madhava Enros for reading drafts of this.</small>

 [excellent add-ons ecosystem]: https://addons.mozilla.org
 [Is it really worth having a preference panel that benefits fewer than 2% of users overall?]: https://monica-at-mozilla.blogspot.com/2013/02/writing-for-98.html